everaccounting/wp-ever-accounting/readme.txt

 === ✨ Primary Features: ===

-* **MULTI-CURRENCY:** Make use of multi-currency accounting to expand your firm globally.
-Income and expense can be recorded in any currency, and the plugin can convert them to the user's preferred currency while doing transactions.
+- **MULTI-CURRENCY:** Use accounting for more than one currency to do business all over the world.
+Track income or expenses in any currency you want and let the plugin convert them to your main currency.

-* **CASH FLOW:** Check out your Cashflow as it happens.
-Monitor your cash flow at any time to make more informed business choices.
-Keep track of your income and expenditures in real time.
+- **CASH FLOW:** See your Cashflow in real-time.
+Keep track of your Cashflow and make better business decisions at any time.
+Know how your money is coming in and going out in real time.

-* **EASY INVOICING:** Create polished invoices for your clients using their currencies.
-Invoices may be quickly printed and shared.
-The invoice can be adjusted for any applicable taxes or discounts.
+- **EASY INVOICING:** Make invoices for your customers that look professional and are in their currency.
+It's easy to print and share invoices.
+Taxes and discounts can also be calculated on the invoice.

-* **BILLABLE EXPENSES:** Maintain accurate and up-to-date financial records by creating bills and keeping track of payments.
-Get your bill printed and turn it in for your yearly expense statement.
-Bill also provides assistance with discount and tax calculations.
+- **BILLABLE EXPENSES:** Make bills and keep track of them so that your finances are always accurate and in good shape.
+Print the bill and give it to your provider.
+Bill also helps with figuring out taxes and giving discounts.

-* **EXPENSE TRACKING:** Make budgets and keep track of spending in whichever currency you like for your business.
-You must be aware of when and how much money is due.
+- **EXPENSE TRACKING:** Create and track your business expenses in any currency you want, so your finances are always accurate and healthy.
+Know what to pay for and when.

-* **INCOME TRACKING:** Your company's income can be recorded and managed in whichever currency you like, guaranteeing that your financial picture is always correct and in order.
-Learn the ins and outs of your payment schedule.
+- **INCOME TRACKING:** Create and manage your business income in any currency you want, so your finances are always accurate and in good shape.
+Know what you'll get paid for and when.

-* **ITEMS AS PRODUCT:** Products and services are interchangeable terms.
-Items allow you to include fields for price, tax, etc. when creating invoices and bills.
+- **ITEMS AS PRODUCT:** You can use things as goods or services.
+When making invoices and bills, you can use items to add fields for price, tax, etc.

-* **BUSINESS TRANSACTION CATEGORIES:** If you divide your expenses and incomes into distinct buckets, you'll always know where you stand financially.
-It's important to monitor the sources of revenue and expenses for your company.
+- **BUSINESS TRANSACTION CATEGORIES:** Set up categories for income and costs, and you can see at a glance how your business is doing.
+Keep track of where your business spends and makes the most money.

-* **POWERFUL REPORTING:** Get in-depth financial reports that will show you everything you need to know to enhance your company.
-Create insightful budgets and reports to help you keep tabs on what matters most.
+- **POWERFUL REPORTING:** Get detailed financial reports to help you see all the information you need to improve your business.
+Make smart budgets and financial reports so you can understand and track what's most important.

-* **CUSTOMER MANAGEMENT:** Make some buyers so you can get paid, and then go through the deals you struck with them.
-Information about a customer, such as their name, address, email, phone number, etc., can be saved.
+- **CUSTOMER MANAGEMENT:** Create customers to get paid, and then you can sort through the transactions you did with them.
+You can store a customer's name, address, email address, phone number, etc.

-* **VENDOR MANAGEMENT:** Create vendors so you can pay your suppliers and organize all the business you've done with them.
-The information you collect from a vendor, such as their name, address, email, phone number, etc.
+- **VENDOR MANAGEMENT:** Make vendors so you can pay them, and then you can sort the transactions you've done with them.
+You can store a vendor's name, address, email address, phone number, etc.

-* **BANK ACCOUNTS:** You are free to open as many checking, savings, and cash accounts as you like and to monitor your balances as often as you like.
-Any form of currency is acceptable.
-Ever Accounting will handle all financial matters.
+- **BANK ACCOUNTS:** Make as many bank and cash accounts as you want and keep track of their starting balances and current balances.
+You can use any currency you want with it.
+The money will be taken care of by Ever Accounting.

-* **DEPOSITS & TRANSFERS:** Keep your bank account balances up to date in whatever currency you're using by adding funds or transferring funds across accounts.
-Transferred funds will be converted to the account's currency at no additional cost to you.
+- **DEPOSITS & TRANSFERS:** Add money to your accounts and move money between them to keep the balances of your bank accounts active, no matter what currency you are using.
+The amount that was transferred will automatically change to the currency of the account.

-* **BULK IMPORT:** Using bulk import, you can import customers, vendors, revenues, payments, accounts, etc. from any third-party application.
+- **BULK IMPORT:** Using bulk import, you can import customers, vendors, revenues, payments, accounts, etc. from any third-party application.

-* **BULK EXPORT:** Customers, suppliers, revenues, payments, and accounts are just some of the accounting data that may be exported from Ever Accounting and then imported elsewhere or analyzed.

-* **USER ROLES:** User roles in Ever Accounting provide granular control over access.
+- **BULK EXPORT:** Ever Accounting lets you export most of your accounting records, like customers, vendors, revenues, payments, and accounts, in CSV format, which you can import later or use to analyze.

+- **USER ROLES:** Ever Accounting has a built-in way to set up permissions that are very specific.
 It supports two user roles, accounting manager and accountant, by default.
-Limit access to sensitive areas of the system to ensure a stress-free administration experience.

-Overall, Ever Accounting is intuitive and includes tools for managing inventory, keeping tabs on costs, creating invoices, communicating with suppliers, and generating detailed reports.
-You don't need any accounting skills to manage your company's finances effectively with this plugin.

-Ever Accounting will revolutionize the way you handle business money if you install it today and start using it.
+Control permissions to keep your management experience safe and easy.

+- **OPEN SOURCE:** Ever Accounting is a free project that you host in your space.
+You have to make sure that the data are safe and that no one can use them wrongly.
+You can do whatever you want with Open Source software.

-== 💚 Why small businesses are Loving Ever Accounting: ==
+== 💚 Why small business owners love Ever Accounting: ==

 * **Unparalleled Features:**  Ever Accounting plugin is the best when it comes to accounting and keeping track of finances.
 This plugin is a powerhouse on its own, with features like an easy-to-use dashboard, inventory management, expense tracking, invoicing, vendor management, and reporting.

 * **Regular Updates:** The plugin is always getting better.
 We put out fixes to make sure they work with the latest version of PHP and WordPress.

-* **Industry Leading Support:** Our help desk is always open, and the reviews page for the plugin shows that people like it.
+* **Fast and Friendly Support:** Our help desk is always open, and the reviews page for the plugin shows that people like it.
 We offer endless help to make sure that everyone who uses our plugin has a good time with it.

 === 💝 User Reviews and Testimonials: ===